ShaariqahIsmath/admin-system/README.md

-This is a dynamic and interactive React.js dashboard built with drag-and-drop functionality.
+This project is a dynamic and interactive React.js dashboard located on the home page, complete with drag-and-drop functionality.
 Users can add, edit, resize, and rearrange widgets like stat boxes, line charts, and geography charts.
-It includes a modal for editing widget details, ensuring an intuitive and user-friendly experience.
+A side navigation bar allows seamless navigation to other components, some of which are displayed directly on the dashboard.

-This project matches most of the requirements, offering high customizability and smooth interactions.
-While it fulfills the core features, there’s always room for tweaks and enhancements to make it even better.
+It also features a modal for editing widget details, making customization intuitive and user-friendly.
+The project meets most requirements, delivering a responsive and engaging user experience, with room for further refinement.